KustoszApp/docs/source/development/documentation.md

 # Documentation

-Documentation is written in [MyST](https://myst-parser.readthedocs.io/en/latest/sphinx/intro.html), which is [CommonMark](https://commonmark.org/) with support for [Sphinx](https://www.sphinx-doc.org) directives.
+Documentation, available at [docs.kustosz.org](https://docs.kustosz.org/), is written in [MyST](https://myst-parser.readthedocs.io/en/latest/sphinx/intro.html), which is [CommonMark](https://commonmark.org/) with support for [Sphinx](https://www.sphinx-doc.org) directives.
 Basically, it's Markdown.

 Documentation is built using Sphinx, which is Python package.
 It requires any Python 3 version supported by Sphinx.